tramitit/guides/en/bulgaria/issuance_of_a_temporary_passport.md

 ---
-title: "Issuance of a temporary passport"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Bulgaria"]
+categories:
-meta_title: ""
+- Bulgaria
+date: '2024-06-07'
-description: "This is a step-by-step guide on how to get a temporary passport"
+description: Learn how to get a temporary passport when your full validity one is unavailable.
+A detailed guide with 9 steps and necessary documents for the process.
 draft: false
+meta_title: 'Temporary Passport: How to Obtain in 9 Steps & Required Documents'
+title: 'Temporary Passport: How to Obtain in 9 Steps & Required Documents'
-translationKey: "bulgaria-issuance_of_a_temporary_passport"
+translationKey: bulgaria-issuance_of_a_temporary_passport
 ---

 ## Description
 ### What is it?